rguske/rguske.github.io/post/deploy-tanzu-packages-from-a-private-registry/index.md

 | Service discovery | external-dns | tanzu-standard |

 {{< admonition info "Repository URL" true >}}
-Table column *Repository*, is the name of the package repository (`tanzu-standard`) which is configured by default in namespace `tanzu-package-repo-global` and which is normally configured with URL `projects.registry.vmware.com/tkg/packages/standard/repo`.
+Table column *Repository*, is the name of the package repository (`tanzu-standard`) which is configured by default in namespace `tanzu-package-repo-global` and which normally is configured to use URL `projects.registry.vmware.com/tkg/packages/standard/repo`.
 {{< /admonition >}}

 By following the steps provided in this post, you will be able to deploy the kapp-controller as well as all Tanzu Packages from your own private registry onto your eagerly waiting Kubernetes clusters.
 We start with some prerequisites.